 This toddler chicken nuggets recipe are easy to make ahead, freeze and pull out throughout the week for an easy fast meal for baby led weaning and toddlers.
 To freeze, simply lay them flat on a baking sheet and freeze for one hour, then transfer to a freezer bag for up to three months.

-How Can I Make these Better than McDonalds Chicken Nuggets Gluten Free?
+How Can I Make these Chicken Nuggets Gluten Free?

 They technically are actually!
 Unlike in real McDonalds chicken nuggets, I like to use a rice-free baby cereal made of oats or quinoa, in which case these would also be gluten free.